Malcolm McKinnon: Career

-McKinnon was president of the Professional Historians Association of New Zealand/Aotearoa from 2003–2007 and is a vice president of the New Zealand Institute of International Affairs.
+McKinnon was president of the Professional Historians Association of New Zealand/Aotearoa from 2003 to 2007 and is a vice president of the New Zealand Institute of International Affairs.
 He is on the editorial committee of its journal, New Zealand International Review.

 McKinnon was educated at Nelson College, Victoria University of Wellington, and Balliol College, Oxford and has held Harkness and Fulbright Scholarships at Harvard University and a Japan Foundation fellowship at Kyushu University, Fukuoka.